Missouri · 187 families on record · live

 What is in the Missouri report

 Each state report is built directly from family-reported cases submitted through the survey.
 Missouri reflects what families chose to share — not a court adjudication.
-The PDF mirrors the live dashboard at the time of generation.
+The PDF mirrors the live report at the time of generation.

-121 families on the MO recordIncludes location, due process concerns, financial loss, public quotes (when families allow), and a list of court actors that meet the public-naming threshold.
+187 families on the MO recordIncludes location, due process concerns, financial loss, public quotes (when families allow), and a list of court actors that meet the public-naming threshold.

 Missouri cities on the registry